toggysmith/toggysmith/README.md

 # 👉 My projects...

 During my time at King's, I've had the opportunity to work with a lot of great teams and a lot of our projects feature on here.
+You can find any projects done at King's on my [assignments](https://github.com/toggysmith/toggysmith/blob/main/assignments.md) page.
 I also have many of my own projects; I'm still learning and would appreciate any feedback.
 I've included some of my favourite projects below:

 - [Predator and Prey Simulation](https://github.com/toggysmith/predator-and-prey-simulation)
 - [Circle Dodger](https://github.com/toggysmith/Circle-Dodger)